ClimAHealth

 This project is maintained by dtortosa

-After migrating out of Africa, human populations were exposed to a wide range of environmental conditions.
-One critical factor that differs dramatically among human populations inhabiting different parts of the world is temperature.
+After migrating out of Africa, human populations were exposed to a wide range of environmental conditions and, particularly, temperatures.
 Over millennia, exposure to varying temperatures could have modified the response to external temperature in these populations.
 In other words, this exposure could act as a selective pressure, shaping the metabolism of human populations and leading them to adapt to different temperature regimes.
-For instance, genetic adaptation to cold conditions might occur in a population that migrated to higher latitudes if that population contains genetic variants providing an advantage for coping with cold.
-In such a scenario, individuals carrying these advantageous variants would experience higher reproductive success, leading to an increased frequency of these cold-beneficial variants (i.e., variants are positively selected).
 This process leaves detectable signals in the genome, known as signatures of positive selection or adaptation.
 We can identify these signals using various statistical and machine learning methods.
-Consequently, the genomes of current populations serve as a record of past selective events experienced by those populations.

-The selective events previously described could also have clinical implications today.
-Considering that the mechanisms for coping with temperature changes involve energy production, they are closely related to energy balance.
-Consequently, past adaptive events that altered the ability of human populations to expend energy in heat production might contribute to differential risk of obesity between current populations.
+Considering that the mechanisms for coping with temperature changes involve energy production and the use of different energy substrates like glucose or fatty acids, they are closely related to energy balance and cardiometabolic traits.
+Consequently, past adaptive events that altered the ability of human populations to expend energy in heat production might contribute to differential risk of metabolic disorders between current populations.

-ClimAHealth is dedicated to the search of signals of positive selection (i.e., adaptation) caused by climate across human populations.
-To achieve this, we employ methods capable of detecting signals left in the genome by recent and ancient selective events (spanning up to 120,000 years of human evolution).
-These methods are complemented by a diverse range of machine learning approaches, allowing us to rigorously test whether genes related to energy metabolism are enriched in positive selection.
-Our focus lies on genes implicated in functions related to energy production, thus being relevant for coping with temperature changes.
+ClimAHealth was dedicated to the search of signals of adaptation caused by climate across human populations.
+We combined statistics sensitive to adaptation with a diverse range of machine learning approaches.
+This allowed us to test whether signals of adaptation are more frequent in genes implicated in energy metabolism and hence relevant for coping with temperature changes.
 An excess of adaptation signals within these genes would suggest the existence of past adaptation to temperature conditions.
-Furthermore, this would support the functional relevance of genetic variants within these energy metabolism genes.
+Furthermore, this would support the functional relevance of genetic variants within these energy metabolism genes, i.e., their impact on human traits.
 For a genetic variant to undergo positive selection, it should impact a trait that influences an individual’s ability to cope with external factors and contribute to reproductive success.
-Therefore, the presence of signals of adaptation in energy metabolism genes would support the functional relevance of their variants, i.e., their impact on human traits.
-Considering the connection of these genes with energy balance, they may also play a role in the genetic architecture of obesity.
-ClimAHealth will assess whether genes implicated in climate adaptation also tend to associate with obesity-related traits.
+Given the connection of these genes with energy balance, ClimAHealth will also assess whether they tend to associate with obesity-related traits.

-Initially, ClimAHealth has focused on the detection of signatures left by selective events occurred recently, i.e., in the last 30,000 years of human evolution.
-We calculated the probability of adaptation across human coding genes using a well-known statistic for recent adaptation (the integrated haplotype score; iHS).
-We also quantified multiple genomic characteristics around these genes that should associate with adaptation if the latter was common enough in the first place.
+ClimAHealth has focused on the detection of recent signatures of adaptation (left in the last 30,000 years).
+We calculated the probability of adaptation across human genes using a well-known statistic for recent adaptation (the integrated haplotype score; iHS).
+We also quantified genomic characteristics around these genes that should associate with adaptation if the latter was common enough in the first place.
 In other words, if adaptation was relatively frequent during recent human evolution, signals of adaptation should occur more frequently in genomic regions that are more likely to influence human phenotypes.
-For example, regions with a higher density of coding bases or regulatory elements are more likely to have an impact on the phenotype, and hence are more susceptible to be under positive selection.
-In contrast, if signals of adaptation are just false positives, then they should be randomly distributed across the human genome, not correlating with the characteristics of the genome.
+In contrast, if signals of adaptation are just false positives, then they should be randomly distributed across the human genome.

 ClimAHealth is advancing the analysis of adaptation signals beyond the state of the art.
 Previous work in this field has relied on classical correlation and regression approaches, which do not align well with the distribution of adaptation statistics.
 Leveraging a novel modeling framework, we analyze complex adaptation statistics, considering the impact of multiple factors on the probability of adaptation.